julien-wff/backry/README.md

 ## Was it vibecoded?

-Nope, I only use GitHub Copilot's auto-complete feature (which is not that great with Svelte 5, btw).
+Nope, I only use GitHub Copilot's tab-complete feature (which is not that great with Svelte 5, btw).
 If there are any bugs or issues, it's all on me :)

+PS: the emojis above are all hand-picked, imo it makes the readme prettier :)

 ## Contributing